 - All EPs will be attesting to Stage 3 which requires the use of a 2015 CEHRT.

-Please review the 2019 Stage 3 Spec sheet and the table below to understand how to meet the program requirements.
+Please review the Stage 3 Spec sheets for 2020 & 2021 and the table below to understand how to meet the program requirements.

 PROTECT ELECTRONIC PROTECTED HEALTH INFORMATION (ePHI)